 As far as the technical level and interface standards it offers, B550 Also considered advanced from the X470.

-About the honey and the sting - support for the future processors
+On the honey and the sting - the support for future processors

 Many may see this as a slap in the customer's face, as long-term support as well as deciding is promised AMD Limit processor support based on the chipset series.
 Others understand that long-term support can also have technical limitations, as the X370 so far has not even been officially designed to support processors.
 RYZEN 3000 - does so.